npvoid/neural_heterogeneity/README.md

 ## Running FORCE based experiments:

 Navigate to `FORCE_code`.
-This directory contains the script `LIFSONGBIRD_HET`.
+This directory contains the script `LIFSONGBIRD_HET.m`.
 This script runs FORCE in the three regimes specified in the paper and then plots the results.
 You may want to comment the last section which runs the gridsearch as it takes very long.

+## Plotting experimentally observed time constants (Allen and Manis datasets):

+Go to `Experiment_taudist_code`.
+Since it is problematic to access the time constants in the Paul Manis dataset, you can first run `manis_data.py` to extract and save them in a text file.
+You may then run `time_constant_distributions.py` to plot the distributions of Paul Manis dataset, as well as Allen Atlas dataset.
+The plots will also include their corresponding Gamma and Log-normal fits.

 ## Datasets: